 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

-Crockpot chicken stew, like many other dishes I prepare, came from the need to use some leftovers.
+This Crockpot chicken stew for two, like many other dishes I prepare, came from the need to use some leftovers.
 We had barbecued chicken drumstick quarters a few nights ago.
 Since I hate wasting food, I looked around the fridge and pantry and came up with this recipe.

 Chicken Stew in the Small Crockpot